Lanvin

 Lanvin (/fr/) is a French luxury fashion house founded in 1889 by Jeanne Lanvin in Paris.
 It is the oldest French fashion house still in operation.
 Since 2018, it has been a subsidiary of Shanghai-based Lanvin Group.
 Lanvin Group includes Lanvin, Sergio Rossi, Wolford, St. John Knits, and Caruso.

 History

 Under Jeanne Lanvin (1889–1946)

+Created by Jeanne Lanvin, Lanvin was born in 1867 and had started a small millinery on Rue du Marché Saint Honoré in 1885.
 The House of Lanvin was created in 1889 with a millinery shop at 16 Rue Boissy-d’Anglas.
-In 1893 she acquired 22 Rue du Faubourg Saint Honoré.
-Created by Jeanne Lanvin, Lanvin was born in 1867 and had started a small millinery on Rue du Marche Saint Honore in 1885.
+In 1893, Lanvin acquired 22 Rue du Faubourg Saint Honoré.

 In 1897 Lanvin gave birth to her daughter and only child, Marguerite.
 Marguerite became Lanvin's muse and she started making clothing for Marguerite.
 This eventually lead to the establishment of a children's clothing line in 1908.
+Lanvin was the first to create a designer line for children.

 In 1909 Lanvin joined the Chambre Syndicale de la Couture, formally making her a couturier.
 Along with this she expanded to women's clothing.
+Her styles became known for their femininity and youthful, romantic aesthetic.
+She is famous for her proprietary shade of inimitable blue nicknamed "Lanvin Blue" inspired by a Fra Angelico fresco she saw, and produced exclusively in her factory at Nantes.

 In collaboration with Armand-Albert Rateau, an interior design store was opened in 1920.

+Lanvin Décoration

+In 1921, Jeanne Lanvin and French decorator Armand-Albert Rateau founded Lanvin Décoration, a decorative arts division specializing in interior decoration and furnishings.

+Located at 15 Rue du Faubourg Saint-Honoré in Paris, opposite the Lanvin couture house, the boutique sold furniture, furnishing fabrics, lighting, woodwork, carpets, and other decorative elements for interior design.

+Its furniture and decorative objects were produced in workshops established by Rateau in Neuilly-Levallois in 1920, where crafts such as carpentry, cabinetmaking, weaving, gilding, lacquerwork, and sculpture were brought together under one roof.

+Their collaboration extended to several major projects between 1921 and 1925, including the Théâtre Daunou, the Lanvin boutiques, and the Pavillon de l’Élégance at the 1925 International Exhibition of Modern Decorative and Industrial Arts in Paris.

+Their work drew on motifs inspired by flora, fauna, antiquity, and the Orient, reflecting the Art Deco aesthetic of the period.

+Lanvin also commissioned Rateau to decorate her private mansion at 16 Rue Barbet-de-Jouy in Paris.
+After the building’s demolition in 1965, parts of her private interiors, including a bedroom, boudoir, and bathroom, were transferred to the Musée des Arts Décoratifs.